phuhgh/js-util/README.md

 Where an assertion is required in production code these should make use of `_Production`.

+## Debugging
+To Debug the C++ in the browser, you will need to [install DevTools DWARF support](https://chromewebstore.google.com/detail/cc++-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb?pli=1).

 ## Documentation
 See [API reference](https://phuhgh.github.io/js-util/rc-js-util.html) for the latest API docs, for previous versions consult the documentation bundled in the package.